realm/realm-js/README.md

 });
 ```

 When creating an object, values for all properties without default values need to be specified.
-In the example above, since the `points` property has a default property it can be ommitted.
+In the example above, since the `points` property has a default property it can be omitted.

 Changes to object properties and object deletions also need to take place in a write transactions: